fenglinglwb/EDT/README.md

 ## On Efficient Transformer-Based Image Pre-training for Low-Level Vision
-Wenbo Li, Xin Lu, Shengju Qian, Jiangbo Lu, Xiangyu Zhang, Jiaya Jia
 ---
-[\[Paper\]](https://arxiv.org/abs/2112.10175)
+Wenbo Li, Xin Lu, Shengju Qian, Jiangbo Lu, Xiangyu Zhang, Jiaya Jia [\[Paper\]](https://arxiv.org/abs/2112.10175)

-We have made the testing code and well-trained models of SR, denoising and deraining available now.
+We have made the testing code and well-trained models for SR, denoising and deraining available now.
 The training code will be released soon.

 ---